Hawaiian duck: Body size

 The male Hawaiian duck has an average length of 48–50 cm and the female has an average length of 40–43 cm.
 On average, the male weighs 604 g and the female weighs 460 g.
 The Hawaiian duck is typically smaller than the mallard by 20 to 30 percent.

 Diet

-Hawaiian ducks are “opportunistic feeders.”
+Hawaiian ducks are "opportunistic feeders".
 Their diet consists of freshwater vegetation, mollusks, insects, and other aquatic invertebrates.
 Specifically, they are known to consume snails, insect larvae, earthworms, tadpoles, crayfish, mosquito larvae, mosquito fish, grass seeds, rice, and green algae.

 Vocalization

 The Hawaiian duck quacks like a mallard, but its call is softer and it quacks less frequently.

 Behavior

 The Hawaiian duck is a very wary bird, often found in pairs instead of large groups.
-The koloa is most prominently found residing in the tall, wetland grasses and streams near the Kohala volcano on the main island of Hawai’i (Reed et al. 2012).
-They are very secretive birds and do not associate with other animals much.
+The koloa is most prominently found residing in the tall, wetland grasses and streams near the Kohala volcano on the main island of Hawaiʻi.
+They are very secretive birds and do not associate with other animals.